dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerscale/_index.md

     - Update `endpoint` to an HTTPS localhost endpoint that the authorization sidecar will listen on.

+    - Update `endpointPort` to the port that the authorization sidecar will listen on.

     - Update `mountEndpoint` to the PowerScale OneFS API server.
 For example, 10.0.0.1.

     - Update `skipCertificateValidation` to `true`.